bump-sh/docs/src/_help/continuous-integration/github-actions.md

 * `file`: Relative path to the documentation file. _Default: `api-contract.yml`_

 * `hub` (optional): Hub slug or id.
-Needed when deploying to a documentation attached to a Hub.
+Needed when deploying to documentation in a Hub.
 Can be found in the hub settings on https://bump.sh

 * `branch` (optional): Branch name used during `deploy` or `diff` commands.
 This can be useful to maintain multiple API reference history and make it available in your API documentation.